 I am a Senior Software Engineer at Micro Focus, working on the Fortify Static Code Analyzer.
 (We're hiring talented engineers with an interest in static analysis, programming languages, or compiler front-ends.
 Please reach out if you are interested!)
-My academic background covers programming languages and type systems, with emphasis on parallel programming language features and static and dynamic analyses of parallel programs to improve the dependability and trustworthiness of real-world applications.
+My academic background covers programming languages and type systems, with emphasis on parallel programming language design and the static and dynamic analysis of parallel programs.
+You can view my dissertation, Addressing Logical Deadlocks Through Task-Parallel Language Design.
 Writing concurrent and parallel software is essential in order to make use of modern hardware, but reasoning about synchronization, deadlocks, races, ownership, and weak memory models is still difficult and unintuitive.
 But with the assistance of good language design, formal tools, and automated analyses, programmers can write performant parallel code with high confidence in its correctness.

 I have joined the parallel computing laboratory of Prof. Vivek Sarkar.
 My initial research direction will be on the problem of deadlock avoidance.